dotnet/HttpRepl/README.md

 run            Runs the script at the given path.
 A script is a set of commands that can be typed with one command per line. ui             Displays the Swagger UI page, if available, in the default browser.

-Use help <COMMAND> to learn more details about individual commands. e.g. `help get`
+Use `help <COMMAND>` for more detail on an individual command. e.g. `help get`.
+For detailed tool info, see https://aka.ms/http-repl-doc.
 ```

 ## Reporting security issues and bugs